mahdin70/Magazine-AI-TS/README.md

    MONGO_URI = xxxxxxxxxx
    ```

-4. Update the analyzed JSON file path in `pageExtractor.ts` to point to your local JSON file:
+4. Update the analyzed JSON file path in `pageExtractor.ts` to point to your local JSON file (The JSON file shold be extracted by Amazon Textract since the extraction scripts are written based on the Textract Format):

    ```typescript
    const filePath: string = "F:/Artisan/Magazine-AI-TS/Texract-JSON/MedicalAnalyzeDocResponse.json";